uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

 <strong>Consider swapping your web resolution logo with a print resolution logo.</strong> This will ensure that your logo is legible and not pixelated.
 While many images can and should be stripped in a print style sheet, your program name and logo are important indicators of the purpose and origin of the document, especially in the absence of design elements and color.

-<strong>Consider the font.</strong> If possible, use a white background and dark serif font to optimize readability.
+<strong>Prioritize readability.</strong> If possible, use a white background and dark serif font to optimize readability.
 Set the point size no smaller than 12 points.
 Some users will struggle to read smaller text, especially if they are under stress.

 Consider using a fixed-width font or the `<pre>` element for identifiers like case numbers, to ensure numbers and letters can be differentiated easily.